shawnmcmahon/browse-a-pup/README.md

 Run `npm start`

+## Learning Goals

+1. Demonstrate knowledge gained over the course of Mod 3 of React, Router, AJAX Javascript, and End-to-End testing.
+2. Create personas and user stories to describe target audience (Available on Github projects board)
+3. Display data from a third party API
+4. Application deployment on Heroku

 ## Future Extensions

  - [ ] Add a function that highlights the most kept breeds in the past dogs view